"I think I need a bath. Do you think I need a bath?" Isabela asked no one in particular.

 "Thrice?"
 Fenris asked in disbelief.

-"That means three times," Isabella chirped in.
+"That means three times," Isabela chirped in.
 Fenris glared at the dark woman.

 "I know what it means," he growled at her.
 She just grinned back at him, shooting back the remaining whiskey in her glass.
 Cameron returned to their table a small satchel draped across her shoulder.